TheBoxLtd/shell-lib-ios/README.md

 **dev_env:** *[Boolean, Optional]* Specifies if we are using the development enviroment or not, mostly using during development and should probably be set to false (default value if not present).

-**useOnPageLoaded:** *[Boolean, Optional]* This should be refered by the server, it set if the webapp supports this callback or not (false by default).
+**useOnPageLoaded:** *[Boolean, Optional]* This should be referred to by the server, it set to true the application shall fire this callback (false by default).

 **social:** *[Array, Optional]* Enumerates the configuration for the different social networks supported by the framework.
-Supported networks: Facebook, Twitter, Instagram, Google and Disney.
+Supported networks: Facebook, Twitter, Google Plus.

 **os.ios:** *[Array, Optional]* Platform specific features:
   - app_status_bar_hidden *[Boolean]*: App status bar hidden yes/no